 - The student may file an appeal of the School of Medicine and Public Health decision with the Graduate School.
 See the Grievances and Appeals section of the Graduate School’s Academic Policies and Procedures.

 Steps in the grievance procedures must be initiated and completed within the designated time periods except when modified by mutual consent.
 If the student fails to initiate the next step in the grievance procedure within the designated time period, the grievance will be considered resolved by the decision at the last completed step.

 Terminal M.S. degree students are generally self funded.

 Take advantage of the Graduate School's professional development resources to build skills, thrive academically, and launch your career.

 - Articulates, critiques, and/or elaborates theories, research methods, and approaches to inquiry in the field of medical physics in oral or written formats.

 - Evaluates and/or synthesizes information pertaining to questions or challenges in the field of medical physics.

-- Fosters ethical and professional conduct.
+- Demonstrates ethical research and professional conduct.

 Faculty: Please see a comprehensive list of our faculty on the department website.